 The JW Marriot Essex House is recognized for its red neon roof sign.
 The Art Deco high-rise, at 160 Central Park South, contains both luxury hotel rooms and condominium residences, many of which have tree-top views of Central Park.
-A storied history, the building has been featured in films and on television.
+With a storied history, the building has been featured in films and on television.
 Expect to pay about $1.4 million for a one-bedroom apartment at The Essex.

 1049 Fifth Avenue1049 Fifth Avenue

-Built-in 1928, this condominium offers incredible views of Central Park.
+Built in 1928, this condominium offers incredible views of Central Park.
 With only 54 residences on 23 floors, the former Adams Hotel was gut renovated in 1991.
 The average square footage price is approximately $3,400.

 15 Union Square West15 Union Square West